 4. ThousandEyes integrates with AppDynamics.

 As we’ve already stated, Cisco owns ThousandEyes.
-Cisco also owns AppDynamics, which is the world’s leading APM tool.
-At first glance, it seems like they are in direct competition with each other, but they work better together to give you a complete view of your application environment(s), including any cloud-based or cloud-hybrid services it integrates with along the path to your customers.
+Cisco also owns AppDynamics, which is the world’s leading tool in Application Performance Monitoring (APM).
+At first glance, it seems like they are in direct competition with each other, but they work better together to give you a complete view of your application environment(s) including any cloud-based or cloud-hybrid services it integrates with along the path to your customers.

 5. ThousandEyes has a powerful Application Programming Interface (API).

 Out-of-the-box tests not meeting your needs?
 Create your own!
 Spending extensive time to manually create tests?
 ThousandEyes can automate them!
-The ThousandEyes API uses the standardized HTTP protocol and XML/JSON response formats, and it’s compatible with a number of platforms including Microsoft .NET, Python, PHP and Powershell.
+The ThousandEyes API uses the standardized HTTP protocol and XML/JSON response formats and It’s compatible with a number of platforms, including Microsoft .NET, Python, PHP and Powershell.
 To access the API, you must have an account and set up a basic authentication token as part of all HTTP requests.
-Check out the official how-to for more specific information on how to use the API for your specific needs.

 Begin at the end

-There you have it: five reasons why you should consider ThousandEyes when choosing an APM.
+There you have it.
+Here's five reasons why you should consider ThousandEyes.